itsarvindhere/Finance-Tracker/README.md

 - Option to Edit the Transactions on the homepage itself
 - Added the Date on which each transaction was created by the user
 - Added Animated loaders
+- Added Confirm Password field on Signup page with Validation